1. Defining Perplexity: An Intuitive Approach

 return logits, hidden

-# Instantiate the model and a loss function
+# Instantiate model and loss (summed NLL)

 model = ToyLanguageModel(vocab_size, embedding_dim, hidden_dim)